desplega-ai/github-issues-swipe/README.md

 - ⚡️ **Speed**: Triage an issue in seconds, not minutes.
 - 🧠 **Focus**: See one issue at a time.
 No distractions.
 - ⌨️ **Flow**: Keyboard shortcuts for power users.
-- 🔒 **Privacy**: Your token is stored locally in your browser.
-We never see it.
+- 🔒 **Privacy & Security**: **Zero server-side storage.** Everything lives in your browser.
+Your token is stored locally and never sent to our servers.

 ## Features